Flora-King/my_wage_calculator/README.md

 * A breakdown of the user's National Insurance is also displayed
   * This contains details the different amount of national insurance deducted per in accordance to the National Insurance rate/band

-* Lastly the users take home is also presented
+* The users take home is also presented
 * The totals for the 'Income Tax', 'National Insurance', and 'Take Home' amounts are then displayed in a table.
     * This table also breaks down the results to show a yearly amount and a monthly amount